exp111/DungeonPages/README.md

 - implement other bonus effects (rerollAny (click on reroll?))
 - add advanced monster effects
 - add locks
-- only allow boss dungeon as the last dungeon

 ### Later:
 - rules + help